catherinepope/papermod/content/workshops/resources/an-introduction-to-narrative-cvs.md

 - **Impact on wider research and innovation community** - these activities could include peer review, journal editing, conference organisation, or building research networks.
 - **Impact on broader society** - for instance, policy influence, public engagement, or collaborations with non-academic partners.

 There is usually a strict word limit for this component, which typically ranges from 1,000-2,000 words, depending on the funder. **Always check the current application guidance** as these limits can change between funding rounds.
+It's up to you how many contributions you include in each module, but you mustn't exceed the limit.

 If you're an early career researcher, you're not expected to have contributed to all these areas.
 But it's useful for identifying gaps in your professional development.